SHRUTI-BARUA/FOREST-FIRE-PREDICTION/README.md

-his project is a Forest Fire Prediction Web App currently under development.
+This project is a Forest Fire Prediction Web App currently under development.
 It includes a secure authentication system (Signup, Login, and User Verification) and a connected MongoDB backend.
 The next phase will integrate the ML fire prediction model.